gabindu/git-intro/git-intro-slides.md

 - Changes are shown as a list of modified files, clicking on each shows you the difference ("diff") to the previous commit in a side-by-side view.
 - There is no need to stage changes, any modified (or new) file is automatically considered staged when you commit.
-- To commit, you simply enter your commit message at the top, and press "Enter" (or the blue "Commit" button).
+- To commit, you simply enter your commit message at the top, and press "Ctrl-Enter" (or the blue "Commit" button).
 - Click the blue "Sync changes" button to push/pull to/from the remote repository.
 - The log of recent commits is automatically shown at the bottom.